markschl/seqtool-docs/docs/find.md

   -f, --filter          Keep only matching sequences -e, --exclude         Exclude sequences that matched
       --dropped <FILE>  Output file for sequences that were removed by filtering.
-The output format is (currently) the same as for the main output, regardless of the file extension --rep <BY>        Replace by a string, which may also contain {variables/functions}
+The format is auto-recognized from the extension
+      --rep <BY>        Replace by a string, which may also contain {variables/functions}
 ```